 - Preheat the oven to 400°, and line a baking sheet with parchment paper.

-- Toss the Brussels sprouts with the oil, a pinch of salt and pepper, and the lemon juice, and roast until golden and tender, about 25-30 minutes.
+- Toss the Brussels sprouts with the oil, a pinch of salt and pepper, and the lemon juice, and roast until golden and tender, about 25 to 30 minutes.

-- Prepare breadcrumbs by combining the ingredients in a small bowl, and set aside.
+- To prepare breadcrumbs, combine all of the ingredients in a small bowl, and set aside.

-- To finish, turn your oven on to “broil”; add your roasted Brussels sprouts to a shallow, oven-safe baking dish in a single layer, and crumble over about half of your chopped bacon; drizzle the creamy parmesan sauce over top, then sprinkle over the panko breadcrumbs, and broil for several minutes until everything is golden-brown and crisp.
+- Add your roasted Brussels sprouts to a shallow, oven-safe baking dish in a single layer, and crumble over about half of your chopped bacon.
+Drizzle the creamy parmesan sauce over top, then sprinkle over the panko breadcrumbs, and broil for several minutes until everything is golden-brown and crisp.

 - Finish the dish by sprinkling over the rest of the bacon, as well as the thyme leaves, and serve.

 Hungry for more scrumptious veggie sides?
-Check out this Cauliflower Casserole, this Southwest Sweet Potato Casserole, Roasted Vegetables, Smashed Potatoes with a Crispy Parmesan Crust!
+Check out this Cauliflower Casserole, this Butternut Squash Casserole, or these Smashed Potatoes with Crispy Parmesan Crust!

 Roseanne